cantierecreativo/middleman-template/optional/README.md

 ## Deploy Staging/Production

 To deploy the project you need to create remote access for Netlify.
-This is commonly done from gitlab.com.
-You then need to generate a new project with Netlify and connect it to the GitLab repository.
+This is commonly done using a gitlab.com repository.
+You then need to generate a new project with Netlify and connect it to the repository.

 *N.B.*
   If the project needs multiple environments, you should create multiple branches within the repository whose name identifies the environments.